 Map of early Melbourne, from 1852, prepared and published by a real estate company from that period.
 This detailed map shows suburbs, streets, parks and major buildings of the day.

 This was one of the last maps produced from that period that did not show the MCG.
-At that time the Melbourne Cricket Club (established in 1838) were looking for a permanent location, having used a number of "grounds" around Melbourne.
-In 1853 the club was given a number of choices by Governor LaTrobe and they chose a ten-acre (about 4 hectares) section of the Government Paddock at Richmond next to Richmond Park.
+At that time the Melbourne Cricket Club (established in 1838) was looking for a permanent location, having used a number of "grounds" around Melbourne.
+In 1853 the club was given a number of choices by Governor LaTrobe and it chose a ten-acre (about 4 hectares) section of the Government Paddock at Richmond next to Richmond Park.
 Soon after, the Richmond Cricket Club (established in 1854), was given the rights to six-acres (about 2.4 hectares) a few hundred metres to the east of the Melbourne Cricket Club's ground.

 Notes from the State Library of Victoria tell us that this is a "Map of the city of Melbourne and its extension [cartographic material] : together with Collingwood, Richmond, Hawthorne, the Emerald Hill, and a portion of Prahran / compiled from the government plans and private survey by William Green."